 It depends on the type of plan you have, when you qualified for it, and whether you receive any extra help with drug costs.
-Most of the time you can only switch Medicare Advantage and Drug plans during the Open Enrollment period, which is October 7 through December 15 of every calendar year.
+Most of the time you can only switch Medicare Advantage plans (Part C) and prescription drug plans (Part D) during the Annual Enrollment period, which is October 7 through December 15 of every calendar year.
 It is also possible to make certain changes to plans during January 1 through March 31.

 If you want to make changes to your Medicare Supplement or Medigap plan, you can usually do this any time of year, but medical underwriting may apply.

 Medicare Part A covers hospital visits; Part B covers doctor’s visits, lab tests, and procedures; Part D covers prescription drugs.
 Medicare Part C (Medicare Advantage) is a combination of Part A, B, and D and additional benefits through a private insurance company and is typically an HMO or PPO.